-New York State administers assessments for third grade through eighth grade in English Language Arts and Mathematics.
-The New York State assessments are designed to assess a student's performance in meeting the grade-level New York State Learning Standards.
+New York State administers assessments for third grade through sixth grade in English Language Arts, Mathematics and Grade 5 Science.
+The New York State assessments are computer-based (CBT) and are designed to assess a student's performance in meeting the grade-level New York State Learning Standards.
 Diocese of Rochester students in these grades participate in the English Language Arts and Mathematics assessments administered in the Spring of each school year.
+Diocese of Rochester students in grade 5 participate in the NYS Science Investigations and the Grade 5 Science assessment.
+The Investigations are completed throughout the students' 5th grade year, and the CBT assessment is administered in the Spring.
 Students achieving a score in Level 3 or higher have met the grade-level learning standards.
 The New York State assessments are one of the factors used to determine if a student will receive Academic Intervention Services.